pongasoft/emscripten-glfw/docs/Usage.md

 ```

 Since this library takes control of the canvas size, the idea behind this function is to specify which
-other (html) element dictates the size of the canvas.
+other (HTML) element dictates the size of the canvas.
 The parameter `canvasResizeSelector` defines the
 (CSS path) selector to this element.

 The 3 typical use cases are: